simatalk/Simatalk.github.io/README.md

 Also a new proxy will be upcoming, so you can get anything unblocked anonymously!
 ## Hacks
 We have bookmarklet hacks! and for a lucky person everyday they get to have access to the overpowered blooket hacks.
-Hope you have fun with this new sight!
+Hope you have fun with this new site!
 Make sure the school doesn't find out!

+## Useful Bookmarklets
+Why does the school block these useful things?
+I don't know!
+But we got some unblocked bookmarks for you!
+We have Inspect, Adblock, JS console, and much more!